remyxai/VQASynth/README.md

 docker run --gpus all -v /path/to/output/:/path/to/output vqasynth:dino-dataproc-test --input_image="warehouse_rgb.jpg" --output_dir "/path/to/output"
 ```

-The scripts will return assets like 3D point clouds, segmented images, labels, and prompt examples.
+The scripts will produce 3D point clouds, segmented images, labels, and prompt examples for a test image.

 ## References
 This project was inspired by or utilizes concepts discussed in the following research paper(s):